ckdake/fitler/README.md

     * Output as all geojson: https://pypi.org/project/geojson/

-    * Correlate each entry with Strava API: https://pypi.org/project/stravaio/ (basics are in, need to figure out pulling all and matching, add more fields to db)
+    * Correlate each entry with Strava API: https://pypi.org/project/stravaio/ (basics of pulling are in, need to figure out pulling all and matching, add more fields to db, what about writing?
+Updating Name based on authoritative?
+CK strava has some old janky names)
     * Correlate each entry with RidewithGPS API: Needs an open source python client lib! https://ridewithgps.com/api
     * Correlate each entry with Garmin: https://pypi.org/project/garminconnect/